Lillow/venv-manager/README.md

 #### 1.1.1 manager_venv.py

-This module defines the `VenvManager` class, responsible for creating and managing Python virtual environments.
+This module defines the `ManagerVenv` class, responsible for creating and managing Python virtual environments.
 Key functionalities include:

 - **Virtual Environment Creation:** Creates a virtual environment with pip enabled.
 - **Command Execution in Virtual Environment:** Allows commands to be executed within the virtual environment.